mattermost/docs/source/administration/config-settings.rst

 **True**: Enables plugin health check to ensure all plugins are periodically monitored, and restarted or deactivated based on their health status.

 The health check runs every 30 seconds.
 If the plugin is detected to fail 3 times within an hour, the Mattermost server attempts to restart it.
-If the restart fails 3 successive times, it is automatically disabled.
+If the restart fails 3 successive times, it's automatically disabled.

 **False**: Disables plugin health check on your Mattermost server.